cloudmesh-community/book/chapters/nist/bdra.md

 ## Interface definitions

 The interface definitions for the BDRA are specified in Volume 8.
-We are in the second phase of our document specification while we switch from our pure Resource descripyion to an OpenAPI specification.
-Before we can provide more details we need to introduce you to REST which is an essential technology for many moder cloud computing services.
+We are in the second phase of our document specification while we switch from our pure Resource description to an OpenAPI specification.
+Before we can provide more details we need to introduce you to REST which is an essential technology for many more cloud computing services.